Vladar4/nimgame2/STYLE.md

   # SomeType #
   #==========#
   ```
-* documentation comments are always one indentation level above their procedures, have two spaces before their text, and one empty comment line to separate it from the code below.
+* documentation comments are always offset by one indentation level inside their procedures, have two spaces before their text, and one empty comment line to separate it from the code below.
   ```
   proc someProc() =
     ##  Documentation comment.